G1OJS/xyz_canvas/README.md

 ## Interactive canvas for editing 3D geometry, using only matplotlib.pyplot

 ### What is it?
-XYZ_canvas is provides the starting point to create Python code that allows defining and editing points in 3D space, using only Matplotlib and just over 200 lines of library in canvas.py.
+XYZ_canvas provides the starting point to create Python code that allows defining and editing points in 3D space, using only Matplotlib and just over 200 lines of library in canvas.py.

 ![Capture](https://github.com/user-attachments/assets/f86f0481-d98e-4c0e-a972-32f408f90e2c)